A Brighter Summer Day is now available on Criterion limited edition Blu-ray.

 READ MORE: MOSCOW SQUARE

 Yang’s film takes its title from Elvis Presley’s “Are You Lonesome Tonight?”, a song the characters translate and religiously listen to throughout the picture.
 Presley’s song perfectly encapsulates the central theme of Yang’s film; loneliness.
 Here A Brighter Summer Day touches upon the universal teenage struggle to find belonging in an ocean of confusion and doubt.
-These core themes are so beautifully presented that they transcend time and place, speaking to everyone no matter where we call home while holding up a mirror to our society, whether old, new, east or west.
+These core themes are so beautifully presented that they transcend time and place, speaking to everyone no matter where we call home.